mokuda2/senioryearreflection/_posts/2023-04-05-Ideals-Clash.md

 <u>Maybe my perspective changed partially because I wasn’t sure if exaltation was a realistic goal for me anymore.
 My family too would become Deaths of Steppingstones after this life, but that didn’t mean they weren’t worth being in my life anymore.</u>  From the guys I had dated, many of them loved their families, and their family members loved them too, even if being together in the eternities wasn’t realistic.
 Plus, several of the guys I’d date in the future would probably become Deaths of Steppingstones, but it didn’t mean that they wouldn’t add value to my life.

 In the past, I had worried a lot about my friendship with Gyuna and how close I was to her.
 I knew that she and I probably wouldn’t be in each other’s lives anymore after I’d graduate.
 I questioned a lot if I needed to take a step back so that when she’d become a Death of a Steppingstone that it wouldn’t hurt both of us as much.
 But that worry stopped.
 Gyuna was so supportive of me, and she helped me through thick and thin.
+She definitely added value to my life through memories and conversations.
 And I hoped I was a good friend to her too.

 I honestly couldn’t say that I had met any other guy who had changed me the way Kent did.
 I was so excited to see what the future held for me as I continued dating guys.
 I knew that I’d go through a roller coaster of emotions, but I’d look back and realize how much joy I had going through those experiences, just like I felt now.